Aylesbury Vale

 The Aylesbury Vale (or Vale of Aylesbury) is a geographical region in Buckinghamshire, England, which is bounded by the City of Milton Keynes and West Northamptonshire to the north, Central Bedfordshire and the Borough of Dacorum (Hertfordshire) to the east, the Chiltern Hills to the south and South Oxfordshire to the west.
 It is named after Aylesbury, the county town of Buckinghamshire.
 Winslow and Buckingham are among the larger towns in the vale.
+Before local government reorganisation in 2020 (to form Buckinghamshire Council as the Unitary Authority for south and central Buckinhamshire), Aylesbury Vale was a District under the County Council.

 The bed of the vale is largely made up of clay that was formed at the end of the ice age.

-In the 2011 UK census the population of Aylesbury Vale was 174,900.
+In the 2020, the population of Aylesbury Vale was 205,426.
 In the 2001 UK census the population of Aylesbury Vale was 165,748, representing an increase since 1991 of 18,600 people.
 About half of those live in the county town Aylesbury.